MichelDucartier/ada-jekyll/index.md

 explain about 1% of the variance in a movie's success, so they don't impact it too much.

 Clearly, the polarization of personas and genres have an effect on a movie's performance, as the p-values of the found coefficients are all very near 0.
-However, they are not the main influencers *at all*.
+However, they are not the main influences *at all*.
 There's likely another key factor that might be an unseen confounder variable, such as movie quality, the budget in marketing expenses, etc.
 This search of understanding never truly ends.

-# Luca stopped here

-### OLS Fares
+### OLS Fares [Luca stopped polish above]

 We started by organizing movie characters into groups based on their characteristics, creating clusters of characters with similar personalities.
 Our goal was to see if physical features of actors, like gender, have any effect on how successful their movies are, judged by average movie ratings.